sara-nl/spicercourse/login-to-spider.md

  ls  #Check if the output, slurm-jobID.out, is present cat slurm-yourjobID.out #Replace jobID with the ID of your job

- #If you wish to cancel a job you can do so with the following command
+ #If you wish to cancel a running job you can do so with the following command
  scancel 12345 #Replace 12345 with your corresponding jobID
  ```